influxdata/telegraf/plugins/inputs/internet_speed/README.md

   ## Caches the closest server location
   # cache = false

+  ## Number of concurrent connections
+  ## By default or set to zero, the number of CPU cores is used.
+Use this to
+  ## reduce the impact on system performance or to increase the connections on
+  ## faster connections to ensure the fastest speed.
+  # connections = 0

+  ## Test mode
+  ## By default, a single sever is used for testing.
+This may work for most,
+  ## however, setting to "multi" will reach out to multiple servers in an
+  ## attempt to get closer to ideal internet speeds.
+  # test_mode = "single"

   ## Server ID exclude filter
   ## Allows the user to exclude or include specific server IDs received by
   ## speedtest-go.
 Values in the exclude option will be skipped over.
 Values in